 The streak has been snapped.

-GW’s men’s basketball team no longer finds itself mired in an 11-game skid after picking up an 87-62 win over Fordham Saturday afternoon at Smith Center.
+After more than six weeks, a change of calendar years, a presidential transition a few blocks east and a string of 11 defeats, the GW men’s basketball team no longer finds itself mired in a lengthy skid thanks to an 87-62 win over Fordham Saturday afternoon at Smith Center.

-Though their coach may not have been relaxed, the Colonials were able to coast through much of the second half, appearing to ease their foot off the gas for stretches of time as they maintained their lead.
-Many of GW’s reserves enjoyed spells of playing time, perhaps none using their court time more efficiently than sophomore Joseph Katuka.
-The 6-foot-10 southpaw contributed eight points and nine rebounds in 17 minutes off the bench.
+Though their coach may not have been relaxed, the Colonials were able to coast through much of the second half, seeming to ease their foot off the gas and slow the tempo as they maintained their lead.
+Many of GW’s reserves enjoyed spells of playing time, perhaps none using their minutes more efficiently than sophomore Joseph Katuka.
+The Nigerian southpaw contributed eight points and nine rebounds in 17 minutes off the bench, missing only one of five shots.

 “That’s something that we need,” Hobbs said of Katuka’s play.
 “He’s given us a nice physical presence and he’s really starting to come on.
 He’s really starting to become a factor in basketball games.”

-In all, 14 Colonials saw the floor against the Rams, 10 of whom scored at least a basket.
-Senior Wynton Witherspoon had 13 points and freshman Tony Taylor added 10 to round out GW’s top scorers.
+In all, a total of 14 Colonials saw the floor against the Rams, with 10 of them scoring.
+None did so more than Hollis, who had a team-high 19 points on 7-of-9 shooting.
+Senior Wynton Witherspoon had 13 points and freshman Tony Taylor added 10 to round out GW’s top scorers, with both of them playing in a reserve role after entering Saturday having started in six and 19 consecutive games, respectively.

-With one streak now finally behind them, GW will look to start a new one and pick up their second straight victory as they host La Salle Wednesday night at Smith Center.
-The game is set to begin at 7:30 p.m.
+With one streak now finally behind them, GW will look to start a new one and pick up their second straight victory Wednesday as they host La Salle.
+The game is set for a 7:30 p.m. start.